sma7560/Wizards_Pub_Crawl/README.md

 # Welcome: Testable_Build Branch
 This Branch is for the testable but not deployable build of our game.

+## Instructions
 As of now there are no instructions in games so the controls are as follows.

 - **Movement Controls:** WASD
 - **Rotation Control:** Follows mouse movement